aarepuu/ts-api-base/README.md

 ## Usage/Extending

+Template contains example implementation of API using `dummy` connector.
 Add your own API endpoints based on the [api/hello](src/api/hello) example according to the connector of choice.
-For JWT authentication you need to implement your own auth controller based on the [api/auth](src/api/auth) example according to the connector of choice (using `auth` interface).
-Template uses `dummy` connector and auth.
-See more about implementation of [typeorm](https://typeorm.io) and [knex](http://knexjs.org/).
+For JWT authentication you need to implement your own `auth provider` (see example [api/auth](src/api/auth)) according to the connector of choice and extending the `auth` interface.

+For connector implementation see more about [typeorm](https://typeorm.io) and [knex](http://knexjs.org/).

 ### 2FA Authentication